xNul/palworld-host-save-fix/README.md

 7. Shut the server down and then copy the entire save folder in the dedicated server at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save folder with the co-op host's new character!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
 8. If you have not already done so, install [uesave-rs](https://github.com/trumank/uesave-rs) and get the file path to its install location.
 If the path does not have `uesave.exe` at the end, it's wrong.
 9. **Make a backup of your save folder!** This is an experimental script and has known bugs so always keep a backup copy of your save folder.
-10. Run the script using the command in the [Usage section](#usage) with the information you've gathered and using `00000000000000000000000000000001` as the co-op host's old GUID.
+10. Run the script using the command in the [Usage section](#usage) with the information you've gathered, using `00000000000000000000000000000001` as the co-op host's old GUID, and make sure to set `<guild_fix>` to `False`.
 11. Copy the save folder from the temporary folder back to the dedicated server.
 Move the save folder you had in the dedicated server somewhere else or rename it to something different.
 12. Start the server back up and have the co-op host join the server with their fixed character.
 13. If, after 5 minutes of play, your Pals won't attack for you or do work in the base, follow the [\[Pal bug\] workaround](#pal-bug) to fix them.

 ## How to migrate a Windows/Linux dedicated server save to a Linux/Windows dedicated server
 *No player, co-op host or otherwise, is able to use their character on the dedicated server.*

+Note: This method relies on the \[Guild bug\] fix even though the fix itself has bugs because with this migration process, every player loses access to their character and they all have to be fixed so there is no 'good' character who can hold the guild for other players as in the co-op to dedicated server migration process [above](#how-to-migrate-a-co-op-save-to-a-windows-dedicated-server).
+Progress on the \[Guild bug\] fix is ongoing and it will hopefully be completely fixed soon.

 Prerequisites:
 - Install the dependencies [above](#usage).